Claiming depreciation on your property is one of the most critical steps in an investor’s journey. And it’s the only deduction that can be subjective.

-For instance, say, an electric motor to the garage door cost an apartment block $2000.
+For instance, an electric motor to the garage door costs an apartment block $2000.
 If there are 50 units in the block, your portion is $40.

-You can claim that $40 outright – as your portion is under $300.
+You can claim that $40 outright in your tax return – as your portion is under $300.

 You can also try to buy items that depreciate faster.
 Items between $300 and $1000 fall into the Low Pool Category and attract a higher depreciation rate.